How I Avoided a Full-Blown Affair

 My affair had begun.

-I noticed her body.
 I noticed that she smelled good.
-I looked closely at her hair, and started entertaining distant fantasies about what it would be like to spend non-work time with her.
+I noticed her shape.
+I looked closely at her hair and started entertaining little thoughts about what it would be like to spend non-work time with her.
 I did nothing suggestive or flirtatious, but my preoccupation had me making “harmless” private decisions to be near her just a little more.
 Had anyone been observing me, they wouldn’t have noticed my internal struggle.

 But I knew, and it started eating at me.
 It felt both enticing and shameful.
-As my affection grew in silence my attraction to her became more intense.
+As my affection grew in silence, my attraction to her grew.
 As the shameful feeling grew, the enticement of the fantasy grew right along with it.
-I was philosophically, spiritually opposed to what was happening, but my best thinking and reasoning did nothing to diminish the growing intensity.
-And candidly, deep inside, I liked holding on to the buzz of the fantasy.
-But I knew something had to change or my choices would begin to have greater consequences.
+I was philosophically and spiritually opposed to what was happening, but my best thinking and reasoning did nothing to diminish the growing preoccupation.
+And candidly, deep inside, I liked holding on to the buzz of it.
+I knew something had to change, or my choices would begin to have more significant consequences.
 I felt paralyzed.

-So I told some trusted accountability partners.
-They were graceful with me, but they weren’t the ones I had hurt.
-I could tell them, and then hang out with them for a couple hours just like always.
+I decided to tell some trusted accountability partners.
+They were gracious with me, but they weren’t the ones I had hurt.
+I could tell them and then hang out with them for a couple of hours, just like always.
 It was too easy.
-I needed the deepest grace.
+I needed the most profound grace.
 And that could only come from the one I had hurt.

 It was time to talk to Lynne.
 But I didn’t want to hurt her.
 I didn’t want to lose her trust.
 I didn’t want to risk having her shut down and shut me out.
-I needed to tell her the whole story.
+I was so tempted to hide, but I knew that I needed to tell her the whole story.
 I could think of no other way to fully honor our wedding vows.
 As hard as it was, I knew my confession was the only road to true intimacy and grace.

 It would be hard.
 It would hurt.
 It would erode trust.
 But it had to happen for God’s grace to be active in the mess of my emotions and choices.

 So I told her.
 No frills, no build-up.
 I just said, “I need to tell you something hard.
-I’ve sinned against you by allowing myself to get attracted to ________ at work.
-I realized it was a problem when I started making plans to be with her more, and fantasizing about being with her.
+I’ve sinned against you by allowing myself to get attracted to __ at work.
+I realized it was a problem when I started entertaining plans to be with her more and imagined being with her.
 I’m so sorry.
 I don’t want anything or anyone to come between us, and I knew if I didn’t say something it could get worse, and I really don’t want it to get worse.”
 I was getting emotional, and my remorse was deep, but I fought back tears, wanting to focus on the pain I’d caused Lynne, not me.
 So I stopped talking.

-She was quiet for a long time, and after several minutes Lynne collected herself a bit and began to speak.
-She almost timidly told me that she was indeed sad and hurt, and that this was hard news to hear.
-She had full rights to dwell on these feelings, to get loud about them, but she didn’t.
-Then her countenance changed.
-Her voice was strong and she looked me in the eye.
+She was quiet for a long time, but after several minutes, Lynne collected herself and began to speak.
+She almost timidly told me that she was indeed sad and hurt and that this was hard news to hear.
+She had full rights to dwell on these feelings and get loud about them, but she didn’t.
+Then, her countenance changed.
+Her voice was strong, and she looked me in the eye.
 She was taking charge, and she drowned me in grace.

 Whether you are the hearer of hard news or the teller, put God’s grace to the test.
 It will always win if you are both sincere.